jsmoot93/Sprint-Challenge--Testing/README.md

 The following exercises are optional, but we suggest that you tackle them if you finish the MVP early.

-- Validate that the game `title` is unique.
+- validate that the game `title` is unique.
 If the client tries to create a duplicate game, return a status code 405 (Not Allowed).
 Write a test that checks for this.
-- Add an `id` property to the game schema and write code in the server to increment it automatically.
+- add an `id` property to the game schema and write code in the server to increment it automatically.
 After implementing this functionality work on the following:
   - Write a `GET /games/:id` endpoint that returns the information about a single game.
 Respond with a 404 status code when a game is not found for the provided `id`.
 Add the corresponding tests for it.
-  - Add a `DELETE /games/:id` endpoint that can remove the corresponding game.
-If the game does not exist return a 404 status code.
+  - add a `DELETE /games/:id` endpoint that can remove the corresponding game.
+If the game does not exists return a 404 status code.
 Write tests for this endpoint.

 **Remember you can use any resources you want to solve these problems, but avoid copying/pasting solutions you've previously written.
 Also if you don't finish all of the challenges, that's fine!
 Just do what you can and submit your challenges in the end!
 HAVE FUN!**